Mormur/frontend-project-lvl2/README.md

 ## Using

 Type `gendiff` and paths of two files in your console to compare them.
+Default output format is stylish, but you can choose plain or json format too.

 ### JSON demo:
 [![asciicast](https://asciinema.org/a/WAGyBdNrQMyGPVLUJJksgZyoU.svg)](https://asciinema.org/a/WAGyBdNrQMyGPVLUJJksgZyoU)